konklone/oversight.garden/README.md

 ## Oversight.io

-An ode to the oversight community inside the United States government.
+An ode to the oversight community of the United States government.

 A small website (in progress!) at http://oversight.io, dedicated to showcasing the work and amplifying the impact of the United States government's extensive oversight apparatus.